alxdwa/portfolio-mar-19/README.md

 ## Q & A ##

-### Describe key events in the development of the internet from the 1980s to today (max.
-150 words) ###
+#### Describe key events in the development of the internet from the 1980s to today (max.
+150 words) ####

+In 1982/83, the standard protocol for the exchange of information over networks was launched (TCP/IP), and adoption of this ARPANET signified the birth of the internet.
+After the creation of the DNS (1984), the release of HTTP, URL and HTML spawned the World Wide Web in 1989/1990.
+The first web page was created in 1991.
+Two web browsers became available to the public in 1993/1994 (Mosaic and Netscape).
+Online marketplaces were born soon after (Amazon and Ebay, 1995) and the first WiFi invented and released in 1997.

+The spread of information made progress in 1998 (Google) as well as file sharing (Napster).
+In the 2000s, there were significant developments in how we connect (MySpace - 2003, Facebook - 2004, Twitter - 2006), how we consume media (YouTube - 2005), how portable the internet is (iPhone release in 2007) and the ways in which we access web services (mobile applications etc).

-### Define and describes the relationship between fundamental aspects of the internet such as: domains, web servers, DNS, and web browsers (max.
-150 words) ###
+#### Define and describes the relationship between fundamental aspects of the internet such as: domains, web servers, DNS, and web browsers (max.
+150 words) ####

+A domain is a self-contained group of computers or devices on a network that, together with other domains, make up the internet.
+Transmission Control Protocol/Internet Protocol (TCP/IP) determines how information moves across the internet, and within each domain.
+Each device (host) has its own unique IP address, and the Domain Name System (DNS) provides ‘human friendly’ aliases (domain names) for IP addresses.

+A web browser is a user interface that the client uses to access a website that is stored on a server.
+Navigating the internet is a series of client-server interactions, requests and responses.
+The DNS server locates the IP address associated with the domain name so a request can be sent to the website server, all done via TCP/IP.
+If approved, the server sends to the client data that are compiled by the web browser and rendered as a website.

-### Reflect on one aspect of the development of internet technologies and how it has contributed to the world today (max.
-150 words) ###
+#### Reflect on one aspect of the development of internet technologies and how it has contributed to the world today (max.
+150 words) ####

+Internet technologies have revolutionised how people share and acquire information, and this has resulted in dramatically changing the education landscape.
+One key factor in this is the increased availability of resources and educational materials, which helps remove barriers (e.g. financial, physical/geographical, disabilities) that prevent people from accessing these materials otherwise.

+As well as aiding accessibility, technologies such as cloud have changed the way that education is delivered, for instance with the rise of virtual classrooms and use of web apps (e.g. Google Docs) in aiding interactive learning.
+Online educational platforms have also facilitated greater collaboration in higher education and academia through open source projects, as well as collaboration between younger learners in the classroom environment.

+Increasing integration of online practices by educational institutions has also made it easier for people to find ways to access education in person, for example, applying to university (or even bootcamps) online.